-Strategic communication is the interdisciplinary study of the formal and informal communication initiatives taken by organisations to achieve objectives and ensure sustainable survival.
+Strategic communication is the interdisciplinary study of formal and informal communication initiatives taken by organisations to achieve objectives and ensure sustainable survival.
 In terms of professional roles, recent developments have shifted the focus from operational skills to more advanced strategic knowledge.
-Professionals need in-depth understanding of strategic communication and its role in society.
+Professionals need an in-depth understanding of strategic communication and its role in society.
 This programme aims to meet the new and increased demands.
-Through its unique design, it provides students with an understanding of strategic communication and the closely related fields of organisational communication, public relations, brand communication, and crisis communication.
+Through its unique design, it provides students with an understanding of strategic communication and the closely related fields of organisational communication, public relations, brand communication and crisis communication.

 Working in international classes with fellow students from all over the world, participants acquire cross-cultural competence and build networks to take on leading roles as strategic communication professionals.
 In line with this, the programme allows students to undertake a qualified industrial placement or to apply for an exchange semester at one of Lund University’s international partner universities.

 - The programme promotes links with industry through close connections with leading practitioners, for example through guest lectures, case studies and work placements